atk4/data/docs/design.rst

 Domain Model Relationship
 -------------------------

-Next - relations.
+Next - references.
 Think how those objects relate to each-other.
 Think in terms of "specific object" and not database relations.
 Client has many Orders.
 Order has one Client.

  - User
    - hasMany(Client)